For over two centuries, the Ginori Manufactory has had a single extraordinary obsession: beauty.

 The direction of Alessandro Michele

-In 2013 Manifattura Ginori was acquired by Gucci, joining the Kering group, Alessandro Michele became artistic director.
-His vision passionately oriented to tell contemporary taste gives birth to new collections that successfully reinvent the centuries-old craftsmanship treasured by the Manifattura over time.
+In 2013 Manifattura Ginori was acquired by Gucci, joining the Kering group and Alessandro Michele became its artistic director.
+His vision, passionately oriented to tell contemporary taste, gives birth to new collections that successfully reinvent the centuries-old craftsmanship treasured by the Manifattura over time.
 During this period, the brand strongly redefines its image, repositioning itself toward a more exclusive segment that leads it to embrace the new flagship store concept, with one in Florence and one in Milan.

 Il Viaggio di Nettuno by Ginori 1735 begins with a meal in company, a large table gathered on a terrace facing a beach on the Mediterranean Sea.
 And there, around that table overlooking the sea, suddenly the world is tinged with vivid colours and populated with mythological creatures.